 Continuation of EN102.
 Further development of students' skills with emphasis placed on writing longer and more complex essays, reports, and other documents with critical discussion of drafts.
 Emphasizes use of research material, including an introduction to primary research.
 Prerequisite: C or better in EN102.
-(Composition) (Replaces EN205 if EN202 is taken after June 2015)
+(Course fee.
+Composition)